-Government-wide financial statements: The statement of net assets and the statement of activities display information on all of the activities of the overall government.
-Eliminations have been made where appropriate to minimize the double counting of internal activities.
-These statements distinguish between the Commission's governmental and business-type activities.
-Governmental activities generally are financed through inter-governmental revenues and other exchange transactions. activities are Business-type financed primarily by fees charged to external parties.
+Government-wide financial statements: The statement of net position and the statement of activities display information on all of the activities of the Commission.
+Eliminations have been made where appropriate to minimize the double counting of internal These statements distinguish activities. between the Commission's governmental and business-type activities.
+Governmental activities generally are financed through inter-governmental revenues and other exchange transactions.
+Business-type activities are financed primarily by fees charged to external parties.